-In GA4 event parameters are pairs of names and values that can add more metrics and dimensions to an event.
+In Google Analytics event parameters are pairs of names and values that can add more metrics and dimensions to an event.
 You get more context from an event by adding event parameters.

 As an example, if you have a cta_click event, you can pass a cta_item_name and cta_item_link as parameters.
 Then you can run a report to see how many times your cta has been clicked on.

 Events are user interactions on a website that can be tracked separately from a web page or screen load.

 Examples: Use event tracking to track download clicks, mobile ad clicks, AJAX embedded elements, and video plays.

 Typically, the event value defines the value of an event.
 Only integer values are accepted.

 Examples: download time, minutes of video played, or dollar value.